+That the Clerk of the Board of Directors is hereby order published.
+First read at a regular meeting of the Board

+District, held on the of

+on and finally adopted and ordered published in the manner required by law at

+the hearing and meeting onb y the following roll call vote:

+AYES:

+NOES:

+ABSENT:

+ABSTAIN:

-That this ordinance and the rules, regulations, provisions, requirements, orders, and matters established and adopted hereby shall take effect and be in full force and effect 30 days from and after the date of its final passage and adoption.
+That this ordinance and the rules, regulations, provision ns, requirements, orders, and matters established and

+adopted hereby shall take effect and be in full force an d effect 30 days from and after the date of its final

+passage and adoption.

-Phil Bell President
+Phil Bell

+President

 ATTEST:

+Josef Napier

-Josef Napier Fire Chief
+Fire Chief

-INDEX BY CODE SECTION CONSOLIDATED FIRE CODE
+INDEX BY CODE SECTION

+CONSOLIDATED FIRE CODE